-Background: Sensory science is used to analyze foods for improvements in the food industry.
-Sensory science can investigate how individuals react to how a product looks, tastes, texture, smells or sounds.
-A triangle sensory test allows researchers to distinguish if there is any sensory difference between two items.
-Items to be tested are labeled in a code and presented to the test participants in random arrangements of 3threes.
-The common order of samples are used: AAB, ABA, BAA, BBA, BAB and ABB.
+Using the scientific method, students can learn about sensory science to see how interpretation of foods can be analyzed and used for improvements in the food industry.
+Sensory science can investigate how individuals react to a product's looks, taste, texture, smell or sound.
+A triangle sensory test allows researchers to distinguish if there is any sensory difference between 2 items.
+Items to be tested are labeled in a code and presented to the test participants in random arrangements of 3's.
+The common six different orders of samples are used: AAB, ABA, BAA, BBA, BAB and ABB.
 Once the participants taste each sample, they are asked to distinguish the one that is different.
-This type of test must be controlled and not include any bias or distractions that might affect the participants' decisions.
+This type of test must be controlled and not include any bias or distractions that might affect the participants decisions.